arviz-devs/arviz/doc/source/contributing/syntax_guide.md

 ## Extensions
 Sphinx supports a lot of extensions to improve and customize the doc features.
 ArviZ makes use of these builtin and external extensions to add extra roles.
-See the {doc}`Built in extensions <sphinx-primer:extensions/used_extensions>`.
+See the {doc}`Extensions in ArviZ <sphinx-primer:extensions/used_extensions>`.